Murray spiny freshwater crayfish

 Murray spiny freshwater crayfish must be retained whole or in carcass form.
-This means you need to keep your cray in whole form (i.e. don't remove the tail from the carapace) until they are cooked, eaten or taken home.
+This means you need to keep your cray in whole form (i.e. don't remove the tail from the carapace) until they are taken home.

 The Great Dividing Range

 - by hand